0303 303 0303

 If your relative or family member’s diagnosis was not a type of blood cancer, or they died of post transplant complications rather than relapse, it can be difficult to access cancer support groups.

 But there are other types of support groups you can access.
-We’ve listed some below, as well as suggestions for online groups and forums if you feel this format would be better for you.
+We’ve listed some under Other useful contacts below, as well as suggestions for online groups and forums if you feel this format would be better for you.

 Consultant